-Let us formalize this in the causal modeling language of SCMs.
+Let us formalize this in the causal modeling language of iSCMs.
 Apart from that treatment may have a causal effect on outcome, there are likely many other factors that influence outcome.
 Some have been measured, others not.
 For obvious practical reasons, we are not going to explicitly model all of them.
-Formally, we will assume that an accurate causal model of the situation is provided by some (unknown) simple SCM with observed variables C and X, and possibly other latent variables.
+Formally, we will assume that an accurate causal model of the situation is provided by some (unknown) simple iSCM with observed variables C and X, and possibly other latent variables.
 We will consider the outcome variable X as endogenous.
 But what type of variable should we consider the treatment variable C to be (which is not necessarily binary)?
-We have three possibilities: exogenous input, exogenous random, and endogenous.
-We will discuss each of these three possibilities in sequence.
+We have two possibilities: exogenous input, or endogenous.
+We will discuss both of these possibilities in sequence.

 Let us start by considering the treatment variable C as an exogenous input variable.
-We are interested in answering two questions.
-The first is "Does treatment cause outcome?", where we interpret this question as that the hypothetical causal relation should hold according to the underlying SCM M. In terms of the observable graph $G{X|C}(M)$, this is then equivalent to asking "Is $C \longrightarrow X$ in $G{X|C}(M)$?".
+This choice encodes into the iSCM that outcome X does not cause treatment C. We are interested in answering two questions.
+The first is "Does treatment cause outcome according to G(M)?", where M is the underlying (unknown) iSCM.
+Since there are only two observed variables, this is equivalent to asking "Is $C \rightarrow X$ in G(M)?".
 The second question is "What is the causal effect of treatment on outcome?".
 We interpret this as asking for the Markov kernel $P_M(X \mid do(C))$.